clay-k0/Gradient-Forge/README.md

 ## Usage

 1. Open the index.html file in your web browser.
-2. Choose two colors using the color picker inputs or randomize
+2. Choose two colors using the color picker inputs or randomize.
-3. Copy the hex color or copy the css if you wish to use it
+3. Copy the hex colors or copy the css if you wish to use it.

 ## Contributing